 practice on old VMs

 Overall, I enjoyed the course.
 It certainly is the best hands on course I did experienced.

-This is the first post for this blog.
-A blog that I plan to write on all things offensive security, penetration testing related.
 Below are just some of the people I mentioned helped during my learning period and encourage me to write the blog post. thanks to all of you

 Offsec Team and Admins